 Learn color theory, perspective, anatomy—all these things that "normal" artists must learn.
 With time you'll understand how to use Photoshop's tools to do the same things easier and faster—but don't put the cart before the horse by trying to get great effects without understanding them.
 Patience is the key!

-And although this article has been about developing skills rather than relying on technological solutions, you can still find some useful Photoshop resources over on Envato Market.
-Or, if you want to get a digital painting done for you, you can hire a designer on Envato Studio.
+And although this article has been about developing skills rather than relying on technological solutions, you can still find some useful Photoshop resources over on Envato Elements and Envato Market.